qasimk02/markscalculator/README.md

 - `script.js`: JavaScript file containing application logic.
 - `audio/`: Directory containing sound files used in the application.
 - `README.md`: This file, providing project information and usage instructions.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository on GitHub.
+2. Clone your forked repository (`git clone https://github.com/your-username/markscalculator.git`).
+3. Create a new branch for your feature or bug fix (`git checkout -b feature-or-fix-name`).
+4. Make your changes and commit them (`git commit -am 'Add new feature'`).
+5. Push your changes to the branch on your forked repository (`git push origin feature-or-fix-name`).
+6. Submit a pull request on GitHub.

+Please ensure your pull request follows our guidelines.
+We appreciate your contributions!

 ---